EthanWang5512/CS732-wany583/Back-end/Readme.md

 ## Install and start the back-end project

-1. Build the project using Maven
+1. In IDEA, build the project using Maven

 ```bash```mvn clean install